 In addition to the committee letter, you will need 2-3 individual letters of recommendation for your application.
 You will need at least one of those letters from a science course professor and one from a healthcare provider you have worked with or shadowed under.
 Ideally, you should ask for a letter of recommendation at least 2-3 months before your application deadline, although give as much time as possible.
 This way, they have adequate time to reflect upon their experience and write the best possible letter they can.
 If you are participating in an experiential role, it is suggested that you ask for a letter a month or two before the close of that experience.

 Carthage students usually apply to around 15-20 schools total and apply 14 months before starting medical school.
 There is a financial commitment associated with application fees.
 You should only apply to schools you would genuinely consider attending.

 Applications will be submitted through the AMCAS platform.
-This opens in the spring and if you are planning on attending right after your undergraduate degree you should apply the summer of your junior year.
+This opens in the spring, and if you plan on attending right after your undergraduate degree, you should apply in the summer of your junior year.
 It is recommended that you have all materials ready when the platform opens and submit them in June.
 Your application will be most competitive if you submit it before September 1.
 Below is the list of application materials.

 - Committee letter